Mother holding young daughter outside in garden, next to Father with son on his back.

 Did you know not all plan managers are the same?

 The friendly Leap in!
-Crew is here to help you navigate the NDIS.
-We’re Australia’s leading NDIS plan manager and proudly not-for-profit.
-We’d love to speak with you about the unique benefits of Leap in! plan management.
+Crew is here to help you navigate the NDIS with confidence.
+We’re Australia’s leading NDIS plan manager and we’d love to speak with you about the unique benefits of Leap in! plan management.
 And, did you know that we recently won the Most Outstanding Plan Management Award at the Australian Disability Service Awards?

-Give us a call on 1300 05 78 78 email crew@leapin.com.au or chat with us here on our website (Monday to Friday 9am to 5pm AEST)
+Give us a call on 1300 05 78 78, email crew@leapin.com.au or chat with us on our website (Monday to Friday 9am to 5pm AEST)

 Originally published 20 December 2019, updated 9 January 2022 and 19 February 2024.